ChrisMagliano/chrismagliano.github.io/_portfolio/spotify.md

   </div>
 </div>

 In addition, I also investigated how the number of explicit and friendly songs changed during the years.
 What we learn from Figure 7 is that, while friendly songs experienced an approximately constant growth from early 2000s, the same does not stand for explicit tracks.
-In fact, after the initial growth in the early 2000s, from 2002 to 2006 explicit songs underwent a ripid decrease.
+In fact, after the initial growth in the early 2000s, from 2002 to 2006 explicit songs underwent a rapid decrease.
 ADD A POSSIBLE EXPLANATION FOR THIS.

 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_spotify/expl_friend_years.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">